AMATO EVAN

 Dust storms and the Salton Sea

 Just a hundred miles to the east of San Diego, one of the largest inland lakes in the Western US is drying up as a result of human activity.
 In order to understand how the shrinking of the Sea will impact future frequency and intensity of dust storms there we need to better understand the dynamics of dust outbreaks in this region.
-To address this need we have built and instrumented a research site that is providing continuous measurements of aerosols, the structure of the oundary layer, water vapor, and radaitive fluxes.
-We will be using this information to improve understanding of the underlying physics, and model estimates of regional dust activity.
+To address this need we have built and instrumented a research site that is providing continuous measurements of aerosols, the structure of the boundary layer, water vapor, and radaitive fluxes.
+We will use these measurements to improve understanding of the physical processes underlying dust storms (here too), and the impact of dust on weather and climate via the direct radiative effect.

 Lab collaborator Robert Frouin waits for the sun photometer to "wake up" and start making measurements.